Zebra & Giraffe: The Inside

 Zebra & Giraffe released their 2nd LP in South Africa on 27 September 2010.
 Production began on this album in May of the same year.
 The majority of the album was recorded at RBF Studios in Johannesburg.
 The album was once again produced by Darryl Torr, and this time around mixed by Cenzo Townshend.
 Three different versions of the album will be released on the same date.
 A standard edition, a deluxe edition with a DVD documentary on the 'making of The Inside' album & video, and a 3rd edition with the Knife EP attached, also mixed by Cenzo Townshend.
 The album was written by Greg Carlin, Alan Shenton, and Darren Leader.
 Once again, Warwick Allan was recruited to direct & edit a video for the title track "The Inside."

 The supported the release of "The Inside" around South Africa in October 2010.
 They visited: Johannesburg, Pretoria, Durban, Bloemfontein, East London, Port Elizabeth, Grahamstown, Knysna, Stellenbosch, and finished up in Cape Town.

 The Wisest Ones

 In November 2011, Zebra & Giraffe went into studio as a three-piece (Greg Carlin, Alan Shenton, Mike Wright) with Grammy Award-winning producer-engineer Darryl Torr at his recording facility in Greenside, Johannesburg.
 The sessions comprised seven weeks in total, split over a period of six months.
-The album, entitled The Wisest Ones, was mixed by Will Briere and Mark Needham in Los Angeles and was released in South Africa in July 2012.
+The album, entitled The Wisest Ones, was mixed by Will Brierre and Mark Needham in Los Angeles and was released in South Africa in July 2012.